Jr-R-007/Setting-Up-Your-Own-Lab/README.md

 # Setting-Up-Your-Own-Lab

-This repository serves as a shared environment for setting up your own virtual lab where you  can set-up your own lab via shown steps and picturess where i instructed to need changes.
+This repository serves as a shared environment for setting up your own virtual lab.
+Follow the detailed steps and images provided to configure your lab based on standard cybersecurity practices.

 I have created lab based on my requirments of cybersecurity set-up

-Includes:
-Kali linux - ATTACKING MACHINE
-Ubuntu - SERVER MACHINE

-## 🔐 Access & Permissions
-- All members can clone and open issues.
--FOLLOW THE GIVEN INSTRUCTION IN THE PARTICULAR MACHINE FOLDER
+Lab Environment Overview
+Attacking Machine: : kali linux

+Server Machine: : Ubuntu linux

+Victim Machine: :

+Hypervisor : Virtualbox